adaapp/sqa-nov-2021-team6/README.md

 1. **Introduction**

-To make sure that our &#39;RGB to HEX converter&#39; works as expected and can be safely deployed to the end users, we planned a thorough testing of the   application, with a combination of automated and manual tests.
-This test plan explains how the quality of the application will be verified and measured before the final release.
+To make sure that our &#39;RGB to HEX converter&#39; works as expected and can be safely deployed to the end users, we planned a thorough testing of the   application, using a combination of automated and manual tests.
+This test plan details how the quality of the application will be verified and measured before final release.

 2. **Quality objectives**